Capstone

 Policy Practicum

 The Practicum offers students hands-on experience in policy-making by having them work in small teams to develop an analysis or recommendation for a client organization.
-A practicum seminar (5 units) is typically offered in the autumn quarter but may vary from year to year.
+This year, a practicum seminar (INTNLREL 192) is offered in the autumn quarter, as well as in the winter quarter, with an NGO pre-arranged by the instructor.
 Enrollment is limited, and students must submit their applications in advance.
 Priority will be given to senior students.

 Capstone Project

 Students will craft their own creative project that that could derive from prior coursework, overseas studies, internship, etc. Projects can take a variety of forms such as a collection of op-ed pieces, a podcast, a photo essay, a short documentary film, an educational website, an online exhibit, or a creative writing piece.
-Students will take a project design course (3 units) that offers skills workshops and peer feedback, followed by an independent course (2 units) to complete their individual projects.
+Students will take a project design course (INTNLREL 193A) that offers skills workshops and peer feedback, followed by an independent course (INTNLREL 193B) to complete their individual projects.
+Part 1 will be offered in autumn (for seniors) and spring (for juniors/seniors), and Part 2 in autumn, winter, and spring quarters.

 Capstone Paper

 Students will write an original research paper ideally building on research done in prior coursework.
-The course (5 units) will provide training on research and writing, interim deadlines for rough drafts, peer review, and opportunities to present the work to other students.
+The course (INTNLREL 191) will provide training on research and writing, interim deadlines for rough drafts, peer review, and opportunities to present the work to other students.

 Questions and consultation on the overall IR capstone requirement: Dr. Aiko Takeuchi (atakeuch [at] stanford.edu (atakeuch[at]stanford[dot]edu) or appointment via Calendly)